PRO-2684/castwright/README.md

 - [x] Write to an asciicast file.
 - [x] Terminal width and height detection.
 - [ ] Better `pub` API.
-- [ ] Dry-run mode.
-(Print the commands to be executed without actually executing them)
 - [ ] Actual command execution and output capture.

 ## Credits